Vonage/vonage-video-ios-sdk-samples/BasicVideoRenderer/README.md

     invoked on the main queue.
 This means that you can directly modify the view hierarchy from inside the callback, without any asynchronous callouts.

-*   When the main view loads, the ViewController calls the `OTSession.initWithApiKey(_:, sessionId:,delegate:)` method to initialize a Session object.
+*   When the ContentView calls task closure, the VonageVideoManager tries to connect and launch the `OTSession.initWithApiKey(_:, sessionId:,delegate:)` method to initialize a Session object.
 The app then calls the `OTSession.connectWithToken(_:, error:)` to connect to the session.
 The